Introduction

 Candidates are advised to take practice exams similar to OSCE.
 As well as participate in simulations for clinical purposes and role-playing activities to improve their writing and communication skills.

-Question 10: Do professional behavior be evaluated in the CSE?
+Q8.
+Do professional behaviour be evaluated in the CSE?

 Yes, applicants are assessed based for professionalism.
 This includes the ability to communicate, empathy, engagement and ethical conduct.